acch/XML-to-bootstrap/README.md

 ## Installation

-XML-to-Bootstrap requires a XSLT processor such as [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html), [Node.js](https://www.nodejs.org/) and [Bower](http://bower.io/).
+1. XML-to-Bootstrap requires a XSLT processor such as [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html), [Node.js](https://www.nodejs.org/) and [Bower](http://bower.io/):

+  On Red Hat-like Linux:

+       # sudo dnf install xsltproc nodejs bower

+  On Debian-like Linux:

+       # sudo apt-get install -y xsltproc nodejs bower

-Several options are available for getting the code:
+2. Several options are available for getting the code:

    - Download the latest [release](https://github.com/acch/XML-to-bootstrap/releases/latest) and extract to a local directory
    - Clone the repo: `git clone https://github.com/acch/XML-to-bootstrap.git`

-Once the code is downloaded, `cd` into the directory and install necessary prerequisites:
+3. Once code is downloaded, `cd` into the directory and install necessary prerequisites:

        # npm install
        # bower install

-With all prerequisites installed, build the project:
+4. With all prerequisites installed, build the project:

        # grunt

-If all goes well you end up with a set of static web pages in the `/publish` directory.
-Transfer them to your web server and enjoy.
+5. If all goes well you end up with a set of static web pages in the `/publish` directory.
+Transfer them to your web server and enjoy!

 ## Usage

 The following Grunt tasks are available:

 - clean -
-  Deletes
+  Deletes previously produced output
 - default -
   Produces minified output
 - debug -
-  Skips minification and instead produces prettified output
+  Skips minification and instead produces pretty output

 ## Development and Extension

-How to read the code.
+TODO: How to read the code.

 Please consider making your modifications and extensions available to others.
 Refer to the [CONTRIBUTING](CONTRIBUTING.md) document for details.